razorlee/TheArena/README.md

 ###Getting Started
 1. Clone Project
-2. Get the most up to date Unreal Engine
+2. Download and install Unreal Engine version 4.10.2
-3. Get Visual Studios 2013 (Having various issues with 2015)
+3. Get Visual Studios 2013 or 2015 (ensure Common Tools for Visual C++ is installed).

 ##Setting it up